 Kingmaker Publishing is delighted to announce the publication of an autobiography by Threshold keyboardist Richard West.

-Maybe A Writer: My Life In Threshold will be published on 8th December 2022, following close on the heels of the release of Threshold’s twelfth studio album, Dividing Lines, which will be released by their label Nuclear Blast on 18th November 2022.
+Maybe A Writer: My Life In Threshold was published in December 2022, following close on the heels of the release of Threshold’s twelfth studio album, Dividing Lines, which was released by their label Nuclear Blast in November 2022.

 Richard West never imagined that he would spend 30 years as the keyboardist with British progressive metal standard bearers Threshold.
 From his first rehearsal with the band in a damp, neglected village hall, to touring with Dream Theater and sharing huge outdoor festival bills with rock legends including Whitesnake, West has been at the heart of Threshold since 1993 and has become one of its driving forces.